-42 Judicial review
+Judicial review

-Can PII owners appeal against orders of the supervisory authority to the courts?
+42 Can PII owners appeal against orders of the supervisory authority to the courts?

-Controllers can appeal against certain decisions of the DPA's inspection service (including orders to freeze or limit processing activities, decisions to temporarily or permanently prohibit the processing or decisions to seize or seal goods or computer systems) in front of the DPA's Litigation Chamber.
+Controllers can appeal against certain decisions of the inspection service of the Data Protection Authority (DPA) (including orders to freeze or limit processing activities, decisions to temporarily or permanently prohibit the processing or decisions to seize or seal goods or computer systems) in front of the DPA's Litigation Chamber.
 In addition, controllers can appeal the decisions of the DPA's Litigation Chamber in front of a specific section of the Appeal Court of Brussels (ie, Cour des Marchés or Marktenhof).